usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 ## A not-so-simple pipeline

-Examine the Markdown file presenting an [XProc Element                directory](../../sequence/element-directory.md).
-It is generated by [a pipeline](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
-Examine that pipeline to see XProc with real-world complexity.

 The simple pipelines examined so far show how useful things can be done simply, while the pipeline architecture allows for great flexibility.

 Simplicity and flexibility together enable complexity.
 Once it is factored out, a complex operation can be managed and deployed just like a simple one, with its internal complexities masked by a simple and predictable interface.

+Examine the Markdown file presenting an [XProc Element                directory](../../sequence/element-directory.md).
+It is generated by [a pipeline](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) (described in more detail below) that shows some XProc with real-world complexity.

-Next, take a look at a more complex example, the prototype pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
-Like the setup and smoke-test pipelines, this is a standalone pipeline (requiring no runtime bindings or settings): when this plan (&ldquo;step&rdquo; or pipeline) is executed, the processor acquires inputs, produces results for its operations, and write those results to the file system.
+Like the setup and smoke-test pipelines, this is a standalone pipeline (requiring no runtime bindings or settings): when the pipeline is executed, the processor acquires inputs, produces results for its operations, and write those results to the file system.
 In this case the output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file (find the `p:store` step).

 The result is a reference resource encoded in Markdown: an index of XProc elements used in pipelines in this repository.
 As Markdown, once reposted back into the repository, it can be viewed with any Markdown viewing application.
-The index lists XProc elements, i.e., the core of the XProc vocabulary: for any XProc element used anywhere among the projects listed, the listing shows the pipelines where it appears.
-Following the index, the resource also shows a list of (repository) project folders in a prescribed order, with their XProc files and whatever XProc elements appear *first* (within the entire sequence up to to point) within that file.
-Among other uses this is helpful for assessing coverage of tutorial lessons as it offers a (semi) *ordered* survey of their use of XProc (and other) elements.
+The index lists XProc files within a list of (repository) project folders in a prescribed order, with whatever XProc elements appear *first* (within the entire sequence up to to point) within that file.
+(Among other uses, this is helpful for assessing coverage of tutorial lessons.)
+Following this listing is a second index listing XProc elements with all the pipelines (within the given folders) where it appears.

-For example, looking up `p:store` you can see all the pipelines that contain this common step.
-Or looking at the `oscal-convert` listing you can see the XProc steps appearing first in that project folder.
+For example, looking at the `oscal-convert` listing you can see the XProc steps appearing first in that project folder.
+Or looking up `p:store` you can see all the pipelines that contain this common step.

 To confirm proper functioning, run the pipeline again after deleting or renaming the Markdown result file.

 Consider also what other kinds of indexing might be useful.
 When you modify XProc or add new XProc pipelines to the project folders, consider running this pipeline again to update the indexes.

-Open the file and inspect it to get a sense of how it works.
-The XML syntax is verbose, but not really all that frightening.
+The XML syntax here is verbose, but not really all that frightening.
 Practice helps!
 The pipeline is also considered in the [102 Lesson unit](walkthrough_102.md) segment.

 ### PRODUCE-PROJECTS-ELEMENTLIST